 About the Big 5 Animals You’ll See on an African Safari

 The term “Big 5,” originally coined by the big game hunters of the early safari days, refers to the five most challenging animals to hunt on foot: lion, leopard, rhinoceros, elephant, and Cape buffalo.
 These are Africa’s most iconic animals.
 Today, however, the only hunting we’re doing is with our camera.
 Therefore, the phrase has come to represent the most sought after animals to see on safari.
-Because of their solitary and nocturnal nature, leopards are the most elusive of the five.
+Because of their solitary and nocturnal nature, leopards are considered the most elusive of the five.

 In recent years, the Big 5 have become a concern for wildlife conservationists.
 Of the five, the IUCN lists the black rhinoceros as critically endangered and the elephant as endangered.
 Meanwhile, lions and leopards remain classified as vulnerable.
-While there is still a healthy number of buffalo, their population is experiencing a decline due to poaching.
+While there is still a healthy number of buffalo, their population is also experiencing a decline due to poaching.
 They are classified as near threatened, along with white rhino.

 Catching sight of the Big 5 is exciting, but there are a number of other incredible animals to see in the bush whilst on a Big 5 safari.
 Cheetah, wild dog, and hippo are just a few of the animals you should add to your list.

-The Big 5 are present in several countries across Africa.
+The Big 5 are found in many countries across Africa.

 South Africa is one of the best countries to visit for first-time safari-goers, families traveling together, and those wanting a Big 5 safari.
 The country offers a lot of diversity with its cities, beaches, culture, and of course safaris.
 If it’s a Big 5 African safari you’re after, the Sabi Sand Game Reserve is the place to go.
 While leopards can be quite elusive in other destinations, travelers frequently spot them on game drives in the Sabi Sand.
 There are a number of excellent lodges to choose from, but a few of our favorite go-to places that provide unparalleled luxury and service in the bush are Sabi Sabi Little Bush Camp, Singita Ebony Lodge, and Leopard Hills.